 Improper loading is a common form of negligence involved in truck accidents.
 Because of their excessive size and weight, these vehicles pose major threats to passenger cars.
 Negligent cargo loading can be devastating, causing other vehicles to swerve or strike items falling into the road.

 Loads that are too heavy or secured in ways that are not acceptable under FMCSA rules constitute negligence.
 Find out who may be liable for your cargo-related truck accident.
-Speak to an attorney at the Law Offices of Randolph Rice today.
+Speak to an attorney at Rice, Murtha & Psoras today.
 (410) 694-7291